Marouf-Haider/Marouf-Haider/README.md

  ## About Me
 <ul>
-  <li> Final year engineering student at the National Higher School of Mathematics, Algiers.</li>
+  <li>Applied Mathematics Engineer at the National Higher School of Mathematics, Algiers.</li>
-  <li> Alumni of the National High School of Maths, Kouba.</li>
+   <li> Specialized in Cryptology, Coding & Security.</li>
-  <li> 1 year left to earn my engineering degree in Cryptography, Coding & Security.</li>
+  <li> Graduate of the National High School of Mathematics, Kouba, Algiers.</li>
 </ul>

 ---